Automated calibration for stability selection in penalised regression and graphical models: Methods

 The feature selection algorithms we use are (a) the LASSO in a regression framework \citep{lassoTibshirani, CVlasso}, and (b) the graphical LASSO for the estimation of Gaussian graphical models \citep{graphicallassoMB, Banerjee, glassoFast} (see Supplementary Methods, section 1.1 and 1.2 for more details on the algorithms).
 The latter aims at the construction of a conditional independence graph.
 In a graph with $p$ nodes, for each pair of variables $X, Y$ and Gaussian vector $Z$ compiling the $(p-2)$ other variables, an edge is included if the conditional covariance $\mathrm{cov}(X, Y | Z)$ is different from zero (see Supplementary Methods, section 1.3 for more details on model calibration).

-Let $F_{\lambda}(j)$ denote the binary selection status of feature $j \in \{1, \dots, N\}$ by the penalised model with parameter $\lambda$.
-Under the assumption that the selection of feature $j$ is independent from the selection of any other feature $i \neq j$, the selection status follows a Bernouilli distribution with parameter $p_{\lambda} (j)$, the selection probability of feature $j$.
+Under the assumption that the selection of feature $j$ is independent from the selection of any other feature $i \neq j$, the binary selection status of feature $j$ follows a Bernouilli distribution with parameter $p_{\lambda} (j)$, the selection probability of feature $j$.
 The stability selection model is then defined as the set $V_{\lambda, \pi}$ of features with selection probability above a threshold $\pi$:

 For each feature $j$, the selection probability is estimated as the selection proportion across models with penalty parameter $\lambda$ applied on $K$ subsamples of the data.